-Before you do, remember that you can treat many minor ailments such as colds, coughs and indigestion by keeping a well-stocked medicine cabinet at home.
+Remember that you can treat many minor ailments such as colds, coughs and indigestion by keeping a well-stocked medicine cabinet at home.

-We suggest you keep the following:
+We suggest that you keep the following:

 - Paracetamol and aspirin (children under 16 and people with asthma should not take aspirin)

 - A selection of plasters, non-absorbent cotton wool, elastic bandages and dressings

 - Keep the medicine chest in a secure, locked place out of reach of small children

 - Always read the instructions and use the suggested dose

 - Watch expiry dates – don’t keep or use medicines past their sell-by date

 - Take all unwanted and out-of-date medicines back to the pharmacy